AustinGil/presentations/edge-compute.md

 # What is "Compute"?

-What: compute = bleeps & bloops -> HTML, JSON, etc.
+What: compute = bleeps & bloops -> HTML

 Where: